paigen11/file-read-challenge/README.md

 The advantage of loading this data into a MongoDB collection is that you can then perform aggregation queries on the collection using the db.collection.aggregate() utility of MongoDB.

 Contributor BobCochran has only tested the script with 1,563 input records.
 The script has not been thoroughly tested, in other words.
+To test the reformatting, Node.js version 10.16.3 was used.